Eat on the go a lot? These are the best vegan fast food options at the biggest chains

 Order the Vegan Sheese and Tomato for a gooey cheese and tomato slice, or the Vegan Sheese Garden Party pizza, which is topped with veggies as well as vegan cheese.
 And if you’re looking for some spice, then the Vegan Sheese Hot Pepper Passion pizza, topped with peppers, chilli and jalapenos, will be right up your street.

 Oh, and Papa John’s are killing it with their vegan sides, too!
 These are some of the best vegan options at fast food restaurants.
 Not only do they offer two variations of Vegan Sheese Crinkle Wedges – one with vegan cheese, the other with added jalapenos – but in the UK at least, they’re offering Vegan Sheese and Marmite Scrolls.
 With Olympic medalist Dotsie Bautsch campaigning for the pizza chain to add more vegan options to its US menus, it’s probably only a matter of time before these dishes go worldwide.

 In a world where it seems you can’t go far without spotting the neon glow of a McDonald’s sign, it’s good to finally see meat-free options on the menu.
 In fact, veganism has even hit the famous Happy Meal!
 Yep, now one of the best vegan options at fast food restaurants is actually one designed for tots: a veggie wrap that comes with a toy!

 Want to kick things up a bit in the adult world?
-The Spicy Veggie Wrap, also available on the adult menu, is made with red pesto veggie goujons, crisp lettuce and a spicy relish.
+The Spicy Veggie Wrap, available on the main menu, is made with red pesto veggie goujons, crisp lettuce and a spicy relish.
 You can also order a Vegetable Deluxe Burger and make it vegan by requesting no mayonnaise.

 There are rumours flying around that The Impossible Burger is heading to the USA branches of McDonald’s soon in the form of a vegan Big Mac, but we’d advise against eating that GMO atrocity!
 (See Burger King, below, for more info)